xJonathanLEI/starkli/book/src/transaction-fees.md

 # Transaction fees

-Historically, Starknet transaction fees could only be paid with _ETH_.
-With the introduction of [v3 transactions](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-8.md), however, users now have the option to pay fees in _STRK_ if they so choose.

-By default, Starkli sends transactions with _ETH_ fees.
-The fee token can be set by using the `--fee-token` option (e.g., `--fee-token STRK`).
-Alternatively, you can also use the `--eth` or `--strk` shorthands.
+Historically, Starknet transaction fees could be paid with either _ETH_ or _STRK_, as indicated by the transaction version used.
+However, since Starknet JSON-RPC spec version v0.8.0, the ability to send pre-v3 transactions (and thus pay fees with _ETH_) had been dropped.
+As a result, Starkli also no longer supports paying fees in _ETH_ starting with release v0.4.0, where Starkli switched from spec v0.7.1 to v0.8.0.

 > ℹ️ **Note**
 >
-> While it might seem to be the case, it's not true that v3 transactions provide the option to choose between fee tokens.
-Instead, v3 transactions are _always_ paid with _STRK_.
-Starkli abstracts this away by automatically falling back to using older transaction versions when users choose to pay fees in _ETH_.
+> While JSON-RPC spec v0.8.0 dropped support for pre-v3 transactions, as of this writing they are still accepted by the Starknet network itself.
+If you need to send pre-v3 transactions, use a v0.3.x Starkli release.
+>
+> This could be useful you are working with certain contracts that revert on v3 transactions.
+Do note that it's recommended that you upgrade these contracts to be v3-compatible, as pre-v3 transactions will eventually be disabled on the network itself.

 ## Setting transaction fees manually